Update March 2018: Video tutorial added above!

 Still having trouble with your camera?
 Check out my new troubleshooting guide for Polaroid cameras!

 Did you find this site useful?
 Using these affiliate links helps me keep this site online without annoying ads and costs you nothing.
 Thanks!
-You can buy new Polaroid Originals film at Amazon, B&H, and directly from their website.
+You can buy new Polaroid film at Amazon and directly from their website.

 Want Polaroid and Fuji Instax news delivered straight to your inbox?
-Sign up for my monthly newsletter!
-It’s cool, I promise.
+Sign up for my newsletter!
+I only send out newsletters 4 times a year, so I won’t blow up your inbox.